awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-cognito-auth.md

 By default, the authenticated IAM role that you configured by following the guidelines in [About the Identity Pool](#es-cognito-auth-prereq-ip) does not have the necessary privileges to access Kibana\.
 You must provide the role with additional permissions\.

+**Important**
+If you configured [fine\-grained access control](fgac.md) and use an "open" or IP\-based access policy, you can skip this step\.

-You can include these permissions in an [identity\-based](es-ac.md#es-ac-types-identity) policy, but unless you want authenticated users to have access to all Amazon ES domains, a [resource\-based](es-ac.md#es-ac-types-resource) policy attached to a single domain is the more common approach:
+You can include these permissions in an [identity\-based](es-ac.md#es-ac-types-identity) policy, but unless you want authenticated users to have access to all Amazon ES domains, a [resource\-based](es-ac.md#es-ac-types-resource) policy attached to a single domain is the better approach:

 ```
 {